microsoft/mu_feature_dfci/DfciPkg/Docs/QemuQ35Pkg/ReadMe.md

 At this point, let the Windows system update itself.
 During some idle time, check Task Manager to see what is using the idle time.
 Uninstall applications that are using a lot of CPU.
-By uninstalling unnecessary application that are not needed for testing, perfomnce of the QemuQ35Pkg virtual machine will be improved.
+By uninstalling unnecessary application that are not needed for testing, performance of the QemuQ35Pkg virtual device will be improved.

 After you have finished the install of Windows, and uninstalling a few preinstalled applications, do a normal OS Shutdown.
 When the OS finally shuts down, the display window will close, and the